SuCraft/Suki/README.md

     - Spiders can spawn with potion effects on all difficulties.
     - Set the gossip (reputation) change for player-villager interactions.
     - Players can share positive villager gossips.
 - Banners and other items/blocks can be placed directly into the head slot.
+(Permissions: `bukkit.moreitemsonhead.banner`, `bukkit.moreitemsonhead.all`; default `false)
 - <sup>Configurable</sup> Skip a custom proportion of active entity ticks (Paper uses 1/4 by default).
 - <sup>Configurable</sup> Entities are immune from being made inactive for a time after certain actions (like a fox targeting a rabbit, or a tamed dog while it is not sitting).
 - <sup>Configurable</sup> Entities are woken up from inactivity with some variance instead of many at the same time